tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 The `fork` function is a higher-order combinator that combines two functions, `f` and `g`, and then merges their results using a `join` function.

+---

 ### Fork-Join Exercise

 - Use the fork-join combinator to compute the average over a sequence of numeric values.

-- Add Type annotations to the above definition of the fork function.
+- Add type annotations to the above definition of the fork function.
 How many distinct type variables do you need?

 #### Solutions